Pet culture: Pet culture in the United States

 Modern-day Western society has integrated animals into everyday life.
 Today, American families increasingly include indoor, non-working companion animals under the "family" umbrella.
 Pets are often posted in photos and videos on owners' social media, with the relationship between sharing and watching generating increased interest in pet ownership.
 This increase has impacted cat and dog populations within broader society, especially from the mid-1960s onward in America.
 An average of 63% of American households have one pet, while 45% have multiple.
 The increased prevalence of pets has yielded greater demand on the American veterinarian supply.

 Before the 1900s, pet ownership was restricted to upper social classes with the income to care for them.
 With modern-day technology and medicine, the average lifespan of pets has lengthened.
 Indoor cats, on average, live 13–14 years.
 Indoor dogs, on average, live 6–10 years.
 Pet-keeping can be cost-heavy.
 Throughout the life of an average pet in the United States, the owner may spend between $8,000 and $13,000.
-Pets may be kept for companionship or working animals, among other reasons.
+Pets may be kept for companionship or as working animals, among other reasons.

 Pets in the workplace

 Pets have also gained more popularity in places of employment.
 Office pets are animals that live in or visit the workplace.
 Usually office pets belong to the company but may also be the personal pet of the CEO or owner, office manager, or another employee.
-In addition to office pets, there are also Pet-friendly work environments, where employees can bring their pets from home to work with them.
+In addition to office pets, there are also pet-friendly work environments, where employees can bring their pets from home to work with them.

 The practice of having office pets and/or pet-friendly work environments has been known to occur in big businesses, medium-sized businesses, and small businesses.
 Reasons as to why a business would have an office pet include boosting employee morale, reducing stress and improving health, drawing in and recruiting new employees, improving communication and collaboration between coworkers, attracting customers and clients, and improving public relations between the business and the community.
 Additionally, business leaders have cited multiple advantages to having pet-friendly work environments such as improving company culture, boosting productivity, reducing employee turnover, boosting employer brand, improving employee satisfaction, boosting the mental and physical health of workers and giving employees more flexibility.